Training RESOURCES

 We have half marathon pacers for 1:30, 1:35, 1:40, 1:45, 1:50, 1:55, 2:00, 2:05, 2:10, 2:15, 2:20, 2:25, 2:30, 2:35, 2:40, 2:45, 2:50, 2:55, 3:00, 3:10, 3:20 and 3:30.

-By using the SmartPace strategy, we’ll avoid the 3 most common mistakes:
+By using the SmartPace strategy, you’ll avoid the 3 most common mistakes: